sammuelyee/docs/cartodb-editor.md

 The marker stroke allows you to edit the width of your points' border or outline (a value between 0-40), their color (using Hex codes or by selecting from the color palettex), and their opacity (a value between 0-1).

 - **Composite operation**
 Change how the colors of overlapping geometries will interact with one another.
-You can select from: multiply, screen, overlay, darken, and lighten.
+You can select from: multiply, screen, overlay, darken, lighten, color-dodge and color-burn.
 Each of these operations has a different effect on how the overlapping sections of markers are displayed.
-You can explore some them [here](https://www.mapbox.com/tilemill/docs/guides/comp-op/).
+Refer to [Composite Operations](http://docs.cartodb.com/cartodb-editor.html#composite-operations) for a deeper overview on how blend modes work.
+You can explore the options available [here](https://www.mapbox.com/tilemill/docs/guides/comp-op/).

 - **Label text**
 Select the field that you would like to act as a label (if any).